 The most important part of this soup is the roux – the mixture of a fat and flour to create a thickening agent.
 It is what makes this soup so creamy.

-- Add in flour and then very slowly add in chicken stock a little at a time.
-(Check out the video in my New England Clam Chowder to see this happen in action.)
+- Make a roux.
+This involves adding in flour and then very slowly add in chicken stock a little at a time.
+If this feels confusing, please watch the video attached to this recipe.

-- Cook the chicken breasts in the chicken stock.
+- Cook the chicken.
+Add boneless skinless chicken breasts and allow them to completely cook through in the simmering chicken stock.
 Remove and shred.

-- Return the chicken to the pot, and then stir in heavy cream.
+- Put it all together.
+Return the chicken to the pot, and then stir in heavy cream.

 The salt content in chicken stock varies greatly between brands.
 Therefore, this recipe is purposefully under-salted.